Sahil Sandhu: Whitecaps 2

 On 25 March 2015, Sandhu returned to the Whitecaps FC organization when he signed for Whitecaps FC 2, the Vancouver Whitecaps FC reserve team in the United Soccer League.
 He made his debut for the team four days later on 29 March 2015 against the Seattle Sounders FC 2.
 He came on as a 46th-minute substitute for Victor Blasco.
 In December 2016, Whitecaps FC 2 announced that Sandhu would not return to the club for the 2017 season.

-International
+International career

 Sandhu has represented Canada at the under-15 and under-17 levels.